-I am out to convince you to stop using The Real Book, specifically.
+I am writing this to convince you to stop using The Real Book, specifically.
 The charts in the bootleg version – widely available on the internet and still very common in print form among musicians my age and older – are inconsistent, sloppy and frequently inaccurate.
 The legal Sixth Edition fixed many of these problems, but in doing so the new editors have made the Sixth Edition incompatible with older versions, and it still contains more than a few questionably transcribed chord changes and melodies.
 It also does not include the lyrics of any tunes, so if you are working with a singer who also wants to read the tune, you’re going to need a different book anyway.

 We’ll talk about the Sixth Edition in a little bit.
 But first we need to address those bootleg editions.
 They are still everywhere, and we need to be done with them.
 Done Done.
 Throw-them-in-the-bin done.
 The closest nonmusical analogy I can think of is if a poorly translated collection of poems became the standard versions of those poems in English, even though the original poems were also in English.
 And it’s not that The Real Book wanted to simplify songs for people to learn, like a Cliff’s Notes-type thing for musicians; in fact, The Real Book’s versions of tunes were typically more complicated than the original tunes, sometimes in ways that are completely arbitrary.